lbryio/lbry.tech/CONTRIBUTING.md

 ## Code Overview

-This project is a JavaScript-based documentation website and includes both the backend and frontend of the website at [lbry.tech](https://lbry.tech).
+This project is a JavaScript-based documentation website and includes both the back-end and front-end of the website at [lbry.tech](https://lbry.tech).

 ### Back-End

-Node.js + [Fastify](https://www.fastify.io) handles the back-end of this site.
+Node.js + [Fastify](https://www.fastify.io) handle the back-end of this site.
 All back-end functionality is in one file, [server.js](server.js).
 Additionally, the back-end works as a proxy for some basic LBRY daemon method calls at `daemon.lbry.tech`.